firebase/extensions/firestore-translate-text/README.md

 * **fstranslate:** Listens for writes of new strings to your specified Cloud Firestore collection, translates the strings, then writes the translated strings back to the same document.

-* **fstranslatebackfill:** Search your specified Cloud Firestore collection for existing, untranslated documents, translates the strings, then writes the translated strings back to the same document.
+* **fstranslatebackfill:** Searches your specified Cloud Firestore collection for existing, untranslated documents, translates the strings, then writes the translated strings back to the same document.